learning-zone/java-basics/java8-questions.md

     }
 }
 ```
+#### Q. What is `static` interface method?
+Static interface methods are similar to default methods, except that there is no way to override them in classes that implement the interface.

+* Static methods in the interface are part of the interface without the ability to use them for objects of the implementation class
+* Class methods `java.lang.Object`cannot be overridden as static
+* Static methods in the interface are used to provide helper methods, for example, checking for null, sorting collections, etc.

 #### Q. What are the functional interfaces `Function<T,R>`, `DoubleFunction<R>`, `IntFunction<R>` and `LongFunction<R>`?
 `Function<T, R>`- the interface with which a function is implemented that receives an instance of the class `T` and returns an instance of the class at the output `R`.